benlloyd50/Vox_Design_Documents/detailed_design_doc.md

 ![Create Event Sequence Diagram](./Images/Sequence%20Diagrams/CreateEventSequence.png)

 ##### 3.3.6.2 Remove event
-- Story:We were going to have an exam on Friday, but my students are not ready for it, I need a way to remove it from the Calendar
+- Story: We were going to have an exam on Friday, but my students are not ready for it, I need a way to remove it from the Calendar
 - Description: Delete an already-existing event from a calendar if plans change
 - Preconditions: Must have an existing event
 - Postconditions: Event is deleted from calendar, either server or personal